johnsto/notroller/README.md

 a great substitute for an old-fasioned, plastic injection-moulded physical controller!

+## Disclaimer
+This is a toy project I put together as proof-of-concept.
+Apologies for the mess, and use at your own risk.

+*Do not use this on an untrusted network, as it allows remote clients to send inputs to the host.*

 ## Requirements
 Linux and Go 1.1 or later, as well as `uinput-devel` (or your distribution's equivalent) for the C bindings.
 Run `go get -a` to fetch all other module